Calumet Baking Powder Company: Overview

-His newly formulated double-acting baking powder took its name from the French-derived, colonial-era word for a Native American ceremonial pipe, given to the lands now known as Calumet City, Illinois.
+Wright's newly formulated double-acting baking powder took its name from the French-derived, colonial-era word for a Native American ceremonial pipe, given to the lands now known as Calumet City, Illinois.
 Wright's company adopted a stylized Indian wearing a war bonnet as its trademark.
 The new baking powder formula replaced cream of tartar with aluminum phosphate and also included dried egg whites.
 This formula was created by Wright with the help of chemist George Campbell Rew.

 In 1929, William Wright sold out to General Foods and the "Calumet" baking powder became one of its many name brands.
 Wright, a fan of horse racing, would use his wealth to build what would become a world-renowned horse breeding and training operation in Lexington, Kentucky, which he named Calumet Farm.
 It was later run by his son, Warren Wright.
-General Foods merged to Kraft Foods Inc. in 1990 so Calumet was added to the Kraft Foods' brand portfolio.
+General Foods merged into Kraft Foods Inc. in 1990 and Calumet was added to the Kraft Foods' brand portfolio.

 Cans of Calumet Baking Powder were used as props in the larder scenes of the 1980 film, The Shining.
-This detail is noted early in the 2012 documentary Room 237, as the catalyst for Bill Blakemore's theory that the film is an allegory for European settlers' genocide of Native Americans.
+This detail is noted early in the 2012 documentary Room 237, as the catalyst for Bill Blakemore's theory that the film is an allegory for the mass dying of Native Americans following European colonization.